 About 400 years ago, the first formal stock exchange was established in Amsterdam, which made it far easier to transfer ownership in public companies at the going market price.
 Everyday people could participate in the compounding machine of the market economy.
-While this made it easier for more people to share in the prosperity of businesses, the formation of the stock exchange reinforced some of human nature's less desirable qualities, such as: greed, jealousy, herd behavior, and desire to get rich quick by gambling.
+While this opened up opportunity for more people to share in the prosperity of businesses, the formation of the stock exchange reinforced some of human nature's more primitive and less desirable qualities, such as: greed, jealousy, herd behavior, and desire to get rich quick by gambling.